Thursheyco/Project-Portfolio/README.md

 My name is _Thursheyco Arreguin_, I go by **(shake-o)** for short & I have been using this repository to keep track of my **Project & Portfolio** mobile applications that I have currently completed.
 Also, SkateBudy can be found [here](https://apps.apple.com/us/app/skatebudy/id1557374871) & for any suggestions or questions on it email me please at sheycoa@gmail.com

 ## Challenges Completed
-- Rock, Paper, Scissors Game in Swift for iOS
+- PickMatch Game in Swift for iOS

 - YouTube Data API v3